PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-07 20:33:42
+Last updated: 2024-04-07 20:34:15
-Random Quote: I get my best ideas when everybody else is asleep. - Lalo Salamanca
+Random Quote: Damn it, Ted!
+I was about to drop some sweet word play about logarithms and getting into a rhythm with my log. - Barney Stinson